 - 1. Mount the faucet as shown in Fig. 9A. - 2.
-Attach threaded end of faucet adapter to the faucet metal stem.
-No teflon tape needed here. - 3.
-Connect the Clear line to the faucet. - The faucet handle controls the flow of purified water exiting the faucet.
-Turn the handle to horizontal position to release the water and vertically to shut off. - Note: For stainless steel sinks, we recommend reversing the black locating washer so the flat end is facing upwards for proper installation.
+Connect the Clear faucet tubing directly to system output. - The faucet handle controls the flow of purified water exiting the faucet.
+Turn the handle to horizontal position to release the water and vertically to shut off.

+Note: For stainless steel sinks, we recommend reversing the black locating washer so the flat end is facing upwards for proper installation.